omar-gamel/Node.js/README.md

 Since <b>Node.js uses fewer threads, it utilizes fewer resources/memory, resulting in faster task execution</b>.
 So for our purposes, this single-threaded architecture is equivalent to multi-threaded architecture.
 When one needs to process data-intensive tasks, then using multi-threaded languages like Java makes much more sense.
 But for real-time applications, Node.js is the obvious choice.

-# What problems are created by Node.js being single threaded?
+# Problems are created by Node.js being single threaded?

 Node is not completely single threaded.
 It uses thread pool for accessing resources, etc.